ISO 13485 Certification for Medical Devices

 Who Needs ISO 13485 Certification?

-• Class I, II, III medical device manufacturers
+• Class I, II, and III medical device manufacturers

 • Software as a Medical Device (SaMD) developers